 * Play the text-based quiz game after every book to learn phonics, spelling, vocabulary and comprehension skills and win coins to spend on sing-along song books in the music store.

-* 3 different early reading levels corresponding to Guided Reading Levels A, B and C / DRA 1, 2 and 3 allow children to find “just right” books and read complex text while they develop as readers.
+* 3 different early reading levels corresponding to Guided Reading Levels A, B and C / DRA 1, 2 and 3 allow children to find “just right” books and read the complex text while they develop as readers.

 * Unlimited user accounts and individual bookshelves.
 Progress tracking shows books read and recorded and detailed scores on the quizzes.